-Hotjar will always suppresses numbers 9 digits or longer regardless of settings
+Hotjar will always suppress numbers 9 digits or longer regardless of settings

-This prevents Hotjar from capturing information such as credit card numbers or telephone number.
+This prevents Hotjar from capturing information such as credit card numbers or telephone numbers.
 This also includes characters such as hyphens or colons separating numbers.

 Learn more about:

 Only Admins and Account Owners have access to edit suppression settings

 You can find what your access permissions allow in our Team Member Permissions Guide.